 Last and final job.
 Hold the circular saw with your two hands and start cutting from one end of the narrow board.
-You are not supposed to do it by a single hand.
+You are not supposed to do it with a single hand.

 Don’t force the saw forward.
 And if possible don’t take a break in the middle.
-Try to complete the job at once unless you face any obstacle.
+Try to complete the job at once unless you face any obstacles.

 Precaution to do this job: